rackerlabs/support-how-to/content/vmware-services/vmware-server-virt-faq.md

 You can request this through an action in the MyRackspace portal.

-#### Are imaged-based backups part of the Server Virtualization offering?
+#### Are imaged-based backups part of the VMware Server Virtualization offering?

 Yes, they are available for an additional service fee.
 This is accomplished via VM Recovery.

 #### Can I use fault tolerance with my Rackspace VMs?

-Server Virtualization does not currently allow VMware vSphere&reg; Storage vMotion&reg;
+VMware Server Virtualization does not currently allow VMware vSphere&reg; Storage vMotion&reg;
 and therefore fault tolerance is not enabled.

 #### Does Rackspace offer utility billing for VMs?

-Yes.
-You can power down VMs through the MyRackspace portal.
-Once the VM is off, billing ceases.
+You have the ability to suspend the utility billing of virtual machines when they are not in use by powering down VMs through the MyRackspace portal.
+By powering off a VM from within the OS you will not only generate an alert ticket for support to investigate, but the VM will continue billing at the daily utility rate.
+To power down VMs through the portal, see [Powering a virtual machine on and off](https://developer.rackspace.com/docs/docs-vmware-server-virt/server-virt-handbook/user-manual/managing-vms/#svh-power-vm).

 #### How are my VMs backed up?

-Rackspace can back up VMs through our VM Recovery service or CommVault&reg;.
+Rackspace can back up VMs through our VM Recovery service or Rackspace Managed Backup.

 #### What is a snapshot and how does it work?